staycaffeinated/Mojo2/README.md

 ## Usage:

-First, it is important to know projects are, by default, created in the current directory, so be sure to navigate to the folder in which you want the code assets created before running any command.
+First, it is important to know the project assets will be created in your current directory, so be sure to navigate to the folder in which you want the project assets created before running any command.

+The command

-    mojo rest-api create project --help
+    mojo rest-api create-project --help

 shows the different options for creating a project.
 The simplest way to create a project is

-    mojo rest-api create project -p org.example.widgets
+    mojo rest-api create-project -p org.example.widgets

 which creates the project assets in the current directory, with the default Java package name of ```org.example.widgets```.